Integrity and Accountability

 Sanctions laws can impact on a broad range of university activities, including student enrolments, higher degree research projects, academic or commercial collaborations and staff recruitment.
 International sanctions are applied by governments as an economic or diplomatic objection to the actions of other nation states, entities or people.

 Sanctions impose restrictions on certain activities such as trade in goods and services (including research, education, training or intellectual property), financial transactions or travel.
-The scope of the restriction will vary depending on the nature of the behaviour being sanctioned.
-This means that it can be difficult to identify the “who, what and how” as it applies in any given context.
+The scope of the restriction will vary depending on the severity of the behaviour and the necessity for censure.

-To assist, the Department of Foreign Affairs and Trade (DFAT) provides a searchable database called the Consolidated List which contains all persons and entities who are subject to targeted financial sanctions or travel bans under sanctions laws.
-DFAT also publishes details of the current Sanctions Regimes (listing countries, entities and the sanctions applied).
+The Department of Foreign Affairs and Trade (DFAT) provides a searchable database called the Consolidated List which contains details all persons and entities who are subject to targeted financial sanctions or travel bans under sanctions laws.
+DFAT also publishes details of the current Sanctions Regimes (listing countries, entities and the sanctions that have been applied).

 Contact the relevant administrative area, or Legal and Risk Branch, for more information if you are concerned that a sanction may apply to a person, activity or project.

 The University and its officers have public accountability obligations set out in its founding Act and other State and Commonwealth legislation.
 This includes accountability to bodies such as the Independent Commissioner Against Corruption, Ombudsman, Auditor General, Australian Charities and Not-for-profits Commission and funding bodies.

 Have you seen something in the University that you think is wrong?
 Depending on the circumstances, there are certain people you can, and should, talk to.